abilandz/Bash_Starterkit/Tutorial.md

 Mi 1.
 Mai 14:47:21 CEST 2019
 ```

 Finally, ```return 0``` sets the _exit status_ of your script.
-In general, each command in **Bash** or in **Linux** upon execution provides the so called exit status.
+In general, each command in **Bash** or **Linux** upon execution provides the so called exit status.
 This is a fairly general concept, characteristic also for some other programming languages, and it enables us to programmatically check if the command executed successfully or not.
-The exit status is classified as:
+The exit status in **Bash** is classified as:

 * 0 : success
 * 1, 2, 3, ... , 255 : various error states

-The exist status is stored in the special variable **$?**.
+The exit status of the last executed command is stored in the special variable ```$?```.
 For instance:

 ```linux
 date